A Simple Separable Exact C*-Algebra not Anti-isomorphic to Itself

-\begin{proof}[Proof of Corollary~\ref{Cuntz}] Since $D$ is simple, unital, exact, and stably finite (this all follows from Proposition~\ref{P:UniqTrD}), and $Z$-stable (this follows from Proposition~\ref{C:PropOfD}), we can apply Corollary~5.7 of~\cite{BPT}.
-The group ${\widetilde{W}} (D)$ which appears there is defined on page~195 of~\cite{BPT}, and it is the disjoint union of two pieces: $V (D),$ the semigroup of Murray-von Neumann equivalence classes of projections in $M_{\infty} (D),$ and $\operatorname{LAff}_b (T(D))^{++},$ the set of bounded, strictly positive, lower semicontinuous, affine functions on $T (D),$ the \tst\ space of~$D.$ We get $V (D) \cong {\mathbb{Z}} \big[ \tfrac{1}{3} \big]_{+}$ from the K-theory computation (Proposition~\ref{P:7.4}) and because the order on \pj s over~$D$ is determined by the \tst s (Proposition~\ref{C:PropOfD}).
-Since $T (D)$ consists of just one point, it is immediate that $\operatorname{LAff}_b (T(D))^{++} \cong (0, \infty).$ The proof is completed by observing that the order and semigroup operation in the statement match those defined on ${\widetilde{W}} (D)$ in~\cite{BPT}. \end{proof}
+\begin{proof} Since $D$ is simple, unital, exact, stably finite, and $Z$-stable (Proposition~\ref{P:UniqTrD} and Proposition~\ref{C:PropOfD}), we can apply Corollary~5.7 of~\cite{BPT}.
+Also, the order on \pj s over~$D$ is determined by the \tst s (Proposition~\ref{C:PropOfD}), so the K-theory computation (Proposition~\ref{P:7.4}) implies that $V (D) \cong {\mathbb{Z}} \big[ \tfrac{1}{3} \big]_{+}$.
+Lastly, $\operatorname{LAff}_b (T(D))^{++}$ (as defined in Section~2 of~\cite{BPT}) is isomorphic to $(0, \infty),$ since $T (D)$ consists of just one point.
+The proof is completed by observing that the order and semigroup operation in the statement match those defined on ${\widetilde{W}} (D)$ in Section~2 of~\cite{BPT}. \end{proof}

-\begin{remark} We would like to be able to say that the algebra~$D$ of Definition~\ref{D:D} satisfies the Universal Coefficient Theorem of~\cite{RS}.
-Making allowances for the fact that it is not nuclear, the algebra~$A_0$ does, because Lemma~\ref{KA} implies that $A_0$ is KK-equivalent to~$\C^3.$ Therefore also $C_0$ satisfies the Universal Coefficient Theorem.
-In general, the Universal Coefficient Theorem does not pass to crossed products by finite groups.
-We almost get the Universal Coefficient Theorem for~$D$ from Corollary~3.9 of~\cite{OsaPhil}.
-However, that corollary assumes nuclearity.
-The proof is based on results in~\cite{Dd}, and nuclearity plays an important role in the proofs. \end{remark}